brean/rw_rest/README.rst

 =======

 REST model using rueckenwind

- -- WARNING: This is only a Work-In-Progress experiment for now, it allows access to files on your harddrive, you do NOT want to use the example anywhere near production --
+ WARNING: This is a Work-In-Progress experiment for now, the example allows access to files on your hard drive, you do NOT want to use it anywhere near production.

 Documentation
 =============